Location intelligence data and consumer analytics in the banking sector

 One area where banks have traditionally held a significant advantage over other industries is the presence and accessibility of great customer data and how that can be used to inform data-driven decisions for real estate planning.

-In this Q&A session, we’ve asked two senior leaders of our location intelligence business, Dustin Stancil and Kevin King, (both of whom have experience working for banks in market planning capacities) to share their thoughts on the use of consumer analytics and location intelligence in banking.
+In this Q&A session, we’ve asked two senior leaders of our location intelligence business, Dustin Stancil and Kevin King, (both of whom have experience working for banks in market planning capacities) to share their thoughts on the use of consumer analytics and location intelligence data in banking.

 Dustin Stancil: I’d start by saying that banking is not that much different from retail and other sectors in that banks are evaluating local market demographics, conducting detailed customer analysis, etc. However, given the continued shifts that banks are seeing in consumer engagement preference, the main focus of analytics in the banking space is on network optimization and rationalizing their physical branch deployments.
 Financial institutions need to answer questions like “How can I maximize the number of customers that I serve while minimizing my brick-and-mortar footprint with well-positioned branches?”.
 Where banking does deviate from other sectors is on the regulatory side – as one example, banks have to be cognizant of what data can be utilized internally to ensure proper coverage within LMI communities from a branch/access standpoint.